-- We recommend that drying or heating up is not started before 24 hours after the end of installation.
-In some cases, however, an earlier start of drying and heating up may be acceptable.
-Please contact Refratechnik Steel GmbH in such cases. - Refractory linings should be dried or heated up immediately after installation in order to expel the contained water.
+- After 4...6 hours, auxiliary hydraulic bonding has already reached sufficient strength to allow the start of drying out or heating up. - Refractory linings should be dried or heated up immediately after installation in order to expel the contained water.
 Freshly installed refractory linings should not be left undried for longer periods.
-In exceptional cases, please contact Refratechnik Steel GmbH beforehand - Please check the product information sheet to ensure that you have the right heat-up instructions for your product. - The heat-up instructions must always be followed precisely.
-Hereby, it must be ensured that the respective heating curve is followed, monitored, and recorded by means of several correctlypositioned thermocouples.
-Moreover, a homogeneous temperature distribution must be ensured.
+In exceptional cases, please contact Refratechnik Steel GmbH beforehand. - Please check the product information sheet to ensure that you have the right heat-up instructions for your product. - Make sure that the material used to generate the ceramic bond reaches the necessary temperature of 1000 °C at the end of the heat-up procedure. - The heat-up instructions must always be followed precisely.
+Hereby, it must be ensured that the respective heating curve is followed, monitored, and recorded by means of several correctly-positioned thermocouples.
+Moreover, a homogeneous temperature distribution must be ensure